-I especially like the dramatic details, such as Sasquatch's home-perm hairstyle (his original Six Million Dollar Man appearance had a more frightening, unkempt appearance).
-Also the way Jamie Sommers—the bionic woman—adjusts her hair before racing toward the molten lava.
-Sandy Duncan's reliably perky line readings, perfectly in keeping with the dire end-of-the-world sci-fi action-adventure scenario.
-And of course Jamie's delightful send-off: And you!
+Jaime Sommers must take evasive action and is eventually rescued by her cohort, Steve Austin.
+Feminism only went so far in 1976.
+I especially like the details of this episode, such as Sasquatch's home-perm hairstyle (his original Six Million Dollar Man body hair had a more unkempt style).
+Also the way Jamie adjusts her hair before racing toward a sea of molten lava.
+Plus Sandy Duncan's helium-like line readings, in keeping with the end-of-the-world sci-fi action-adventure scenario.
+And of course Jaime's delightful send-off to Sasquatch: And you!
 You get a big bionic hug!

-Here's Steve Austin's first encounter with Bigfoot in "The Secret of Bigfoot," snappy dialogue and flanger sound-effects intact.
-Andre the Giant played Sasquatch in this episode and probably gave many kids nightmares for weeks afterward.
+Here's Steve Austin's first encounter with Bigfoot in "The Secret of Bigfoot," snappy dialogue and flanger sound-effects all on display.
+Andre the Giant played Bigfoot, giving kids nightmares for weeks afterward.

-How I would have loved to have been a foley artist on this show.
-That's the crew member who add all the sound effects in post-production, in case you didn't know.
-Foley studios used to have crates full of percussion instruments, old junk, and homemade contraptions that made sounds like ticker-tape machines, jangling fire alarms, Model-T engines, or whatever was needed to complete a film.
+I would have loved to have been a foley artist on this show—the crew member who adds all the sound effects, post-production.
+Foley studios had crates full of percussion instruments, old junk, and homemade contraptions to make sounds like ticker-tape machines, jangling fire alarms, Model-T engines, crackling fires, or whatever was needed to complete a film.

 Now most of it is on computer, of course, so it's not as wacky.
 But during this show's run, there were plenty of ol' fashioned crunchy, poppy, boomy, screechy sound effects that might have been honed from scratch.
-Put me in charge of the sound of Bigfoot's arm being ripped off!
-Here they went with an explosive BOOM!, but I would have added some seam-ripping noises in there.
-Subtle.
-That would have been my trademark—subtle.
+Put me in charge of Bigfoot's arm being ripped off!
+Here, they went with an explosive BOOM!
+I would have added some seam-ripping noises—subtle.
+That would be my trademark—subtle.

-"Star Wars" (and much more) sound master Ben Burtt demonstrates some classic analog sound effects that went into the making of "Forbidden Planet" on this Academy of Motion Picture Arts and Sciences link.
+Speaking of sound, VFX sound master, Ben Burtt, demonstrates some classic analog sound effects that went into the making of "Forbidden Planet" on this Academy of Motion Picture Arts and Sciences link.
 Click on the video of Ben in the right column of the page.
 If you ever have a chance to see Ben Burtt give a demonstration, go.
 He's funny and brilliant.
 His work on Wall-E is mind-boggling.